pradhapanr/prad-site/index.md

 Hi there!
 My name is Pradhapan, but I usually go by **Prad**.

-I am a University of Guelph graduate with a Bachelor's degree in Honours Computer Science.
+I am a University of Guelph alumnus with a Bachelor's degree in Honours Computer Science.
 During my time there, I interned at the following companies:

   - [ApplyBoard](https://www.applyboard.com/): *Recruitment Partner Tooling*